Nasr Abu Zayd

-Abu Zayd has been referred to as among "the big names" of the post-1967 Arab intellectual tradition.
+Abuzid has been referred to as among "the big names" of the post-1967 Arab intellectual tradition.

 Early life

-Nasr Hamid Abu Zayd was born in Quhafa, a small village some 120 km from Cairo, near Tanta, Egypt on July 10, 1943.
+Nasr Hamed Abuzid was born in Ohafa, a small village some 120 km from Cairo, near Tanta, Egypt on July 10, 1943.
 Abu Zayd went through a traditional religious school system and was a Qāriʾ who could recite the Qur'an with the proper rules of recitation, and a Hafiz one who has memorized the Quran completely from a young age.

-At the age of 12, Abu Zayd was imprisoned for allegedly sympathising with the Muslim Brotherhood.
+At the age of 12, Abuzid was imprisoned for allegedly sympathising with the Muslim Brotherhood.
 He was also influenced by the writings of Muslim Brotherhood revolutionary Islamist Sayyid Qutb, who was executed by the Egyptian state in 1966, but moved away from the ideas of the Brethren and Qutb as he grew older.
 After receiving technical training he worked for the National Communications Organization in Cairo.
 At the same time, he started studying at Cairo University, where he obtained his BA degree in Arabic Studies (1972), and later his MA (1977) and PhD degrees (1981) in Islamic Studies, with works concerning the interpretation of the Qur'an.